open-telemetry/oteps/text/trace/0170-sampling-probability.md

   another
 - A root span causes each of the child spans in its trace to be produced
-- A sampled root span represents `adjusted_count` many traces, representing the cause of `adjusted_count` many occurances per child span in the sampled trace.
+- A sampled root span represents `adjusted_count` many traces, representing the cause of `adjusted_count` many occurrences per child span in the sampled trace.

 Using this reasoning, we can define a sample collected from all root